gregertw/actingweb_firstapp/README.md

 - Use of an independently defined new widget type called AnchoredOverlay to overlay a map widget

-See my blog post for a more detailed introduction to the various features: https://stuff.greger.io/2019/07/production-quality-flutter-starter-app.html
+See my blog post for a more detailed introduction to the various features: https://stuff.greger.io/2019/07/production-quality-flutter-starter-app.html, also this update post explains the latest changes: https://stuff.greger.io/2020/01/production-quality-flutter-starter-app-take-two.html

 ## Suggested improvements